Jeff Beal

-Jeff Beal (born June 20, 1963) is an American composer of music for film, television, recordings, and the concert hall.
+Jeff Beal (born June 20, 1963) is an American composer of music for film, television, and the concert hall.
 Highly regarded as a jazz instrumentalist and versatile composer, Beal creates music that often incorporates a synthesis of improvisatory and composed elements.

 Early life

 Beal was born in Hayward, California, United States and began trumpet studies in the third grade after attending a school music assembly at Castro Valley's Marshall Elementary School with his father.
 Upon hearing the trumpet played, he chose it as his instrument.
 Beal's grandmother, Irene Beal, was an accomplished pianist, professional silent-movie accompanist, and fan of trumpeter Miles Davis.
 She gave Jeff a recording of Miles' collaboration with Gil Evans, Sketches of Spain.
 Beal wrote his first long-form composition for the Oakland Youth Symphony Orchestra while a student at Castro Valley High School.
 OYSO conductor Kent Nagano had Jeff combine his love of jazz improvisation with an orchestral accompaniment.
 This merging of improvisation with classical composition has remained a hallmark of Beal's music.
 Beal went on to study composition and trumpet at the Eastman School of Music in Rochester, New York, and graduated in 1985 with a Bachelor of Music degree.